The Division Within

 Bill C-2, as shown here

-Using the June 8th version as the closest to the original TSBA (as the TSBA has since been amended many times, and the original law seems not easily accessible), here are a few notable differences:
+Using the June 8th version as the closest to the original TSBA (as the TSBA has since been amended many times, and I wasn’t able to find the original law at the time of writing), here are a few notable differences:

 • The Board has a limit of five full-time Board Members, one of whom is a Chairperson.
 Governments can’t just chuck more members in there to make it “politically equal”.